-Started with the simple intention of maintaining and preserving service continuity and data integrity, C3S systematically mines the systems and look out for vulnerabilities that will expose the potential disruptions of current operations.
-This unique approach achieves high predictive capability in preventing disruptions to attaining corporate mission and objectives.
+Started with the simple intention of preserving resilience and data integrity, C3S systematically mines the systems in search for vulnerabilities that will expose the potential disruptions of current operations.
+This unique approach achieves high predictive capability in preventing disruptions to attaining corporate mission in operation continuity.

 After 25 years in the Singapore Armed Forces (SAF), YUN Ta Chun founded C3S in 2003, bringing to the private sector a wealth of Command and Control, Communications, Computer and Intelligence (C4I) perspectives in using Information and Communications Technology (ICT) as a strategy and stringent business requirement in embracing real-time, mission-critical technologies.
 His passion is to promote the military approach to operational resilience which is vital for today's mission-critical ICT systems.